paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 (2) **Financial protection** — Any activity carried out under this section that involves the risk of public liability shall be subject to the financial protection or indemnification requirements of [section 2210 of this title](./chapter-023-development-and-control-of-atomic-energy.md#section-2210) (commonly known as the “Price-Anderson Act”).

-<a id="section-16291a"></a>
+<a id="section-16280"></a>
-## § 16291a.
+## § 16280.
 Budget plan
 **(a) In general** Not later than 1 year after September 28, 2018, the Secretary shall submit to the Committee on Energy and Natural Resources of the Senate and the Committee on Science, Space, and Technology of the House of Representatives 2 alternative 10-year budget plans for civilian nuclear energy research and development by the Secretary, as described in subsections (b) through (d).

-**(b) Budget plan alternative 1** One of the budget plans submitted under subsection (a) shall assume constant annual funding for 10 years at the appropriated level for the civilian nuclear energy research and development of the Department for fiscal year 2016.
+**(b) Budget plan alternative 1** One of the budget plans submitted under subsection (a) shall assume constant annual funding for 10 years at the appropriated level for the current fiscal year for the civilian nuclear energy research and development of the Department.

 **(c) Budget plan alternative 2** One of the budget plans submitted under subsection (a) shall be an unconstrained budget.